malaiesun/Computer-IPS/README.md

-# Computer-IPS
-Computer IPS programs.
+Computer IPS programs will be updated here.
 Dont snitch guyss!
+Contribute your code by whatsapp.